How the Planning Phase Can Help You Create a Better Product

-What Is the Planning Phase of a Project?
+What Is the Project Planning Phase?

 - Identify project requirements.

-- Document the project requirements.
+- Document project requirements.

 The main objectives of the project planning phase